ivaradi/jsprog/README.md

 It is possible to define several *profiles* for a certain type of joysticks.
-A profile can be defined to be automatically loaded when a joystick of the given type is attached to the computer.
+A profile can be defined to be automatically loaded when a joystick of the given type is plugged into the computer.

 ## Building